Beerkay/beerkay.github.io/index.md

 #### Detection with Privileged Information
 <img align="left" src="{{ site.base }}/img/privileged/privileged-sm.png" style="border-radius: 15px;
 box-shadow: 5px 8px 10px #e0e0e0" hspace="15"> Modern detection systems use sensor outputs available in the deployment environment to probabilistically identify attacks.
 These systems are trained on past or synthetic feature vectors to create a model of anomalous or normal behavior.
 Thereafter, run-time collected sensor outputs are compared to the model to identify attacks (or the lack of attack).
 While this approach to detection has been proven to be effective in many environments, it is limited to training on only features that can be reliably collected at test-time.
 Hence, they fail to leverage the often vast amount of ancillary information available from past forensic analysis and post-mortem data.
 In short, detection systems do not train (and thus do not learn from) features that are unavailable or too costly to collect at run-time.
-In this paper, we leverage recent advances in machine learning to integrate privileged information---features reliably available at training time, but not at run-time---into detection algorithms.
-We apply three different approaches to model training with privileged information: knowledge transfer, model influence, and distillation.
+In this work, we leverage recent advances in machine learning to integrate privileged information---features reliably available at training time, but not at run-time---into detection algorithms.

 This paper is under peer-review: [Building Better Detection with Privileged Information](https://arxiv.org/pdf/1603.09638v1.pdf), Z Berkay Celik, Patrick McDaniel, Rauf Izmailov, Nicolas Papernot and Ananthram Swami, arXiv preprint arXiv:1603.09638, 2016.
 Read more about formulation and implementation in [technical report](http://www.cse.psu.edu/~zbc102/files/svm_plus_technical_report_15.pdf).